hms-networks/hottest/README.md

   be used in a parameter while still keeping the test reusable by everyone.

 - It is perfectly fine that a test has to use the value of board a environment variable.
-The jenkins parameter can reference board environment variables with the "${YOUR_BOARD_ENVVAR}" syntax.
+The Jenkins parameter can reference board environment variables with the "${YOUR_BOARD_ENVVAR}" syntax.
 Add the "#|board-require-env <YOUR_BOARD_ENVVAR>" clause to your test to do a runtime check.